The Police Car

 The fast and easy answer is "At the police auction."
 The problem with that is unless you know what to look for, you will buy nothing but a load of problems.
 But with some key tips in mind, you can avoid junk cars and instead purchase a powerful, reliable, and cheap set of wheels.

 This guide only gives buying tips for the Ford Crown Victoria P71 or P7E.
 The Dodge Charger, Chevy Caprice, and Ford Taurus are different designs and therefore may not follow the same wear pattern or reliability as the P71.

 Why the Crown Victoria?

-To answer this question, let look at the history of the car.
+To answer this question, let's look at the history of the car.
 From 1992 to 2011, the Ford Crown Victoria dominated the police and taxi industries.
-The canceling of the old Chevy Caprice in 1996 left the Vic without a running mate.
+The canceling of the old Chevy Caprice in 1996 left the Vic without a running mate and a near-monopoly.
 For twelve years, the Crown Victoria's physical design did not change.
-The end of its production marks the extinction of the old V8-powered rear-wheel drive steel-on-frame design, the end of an era in American car design.
+The end of its production marks the extinction of the old V8-powered, rear-wheel drive, steel-on-frame design.
+The end of an age in American car design.

 Ford had its reasons for discontinuing the Vic.
-Declining sales and simple fuel economics didn't help.
-Modern police work also required a faster, more agile and efficient cruiser.
-The Crown Vic's gas-guzzling V8, while greatly improved in later generations, simply could not compete with the more fuel efficient Dodge Charger and Ford Taurus.
+Declining sales and simple fuel economics were the bigger ones.
+Modern police work also requires a faster, more agile, and more efficient cruiser.
+The Crown Vic's gas-guzzling V8, while greatly improved in later generations, simply could not compete with the more fuel-efficient Dodge Charger and even Ford's own Taurus.
 The Vic was more durable and rugged but at the cost of speed and maneuverability.

 - How rough a cruiser was used during service.